Alden Page

 Concurrency with asyncio

-Crawling is a massively IO bound task.
+Crawling is an I/O bound task.
 The workers need to maintain lots of simultaneous open connections with internal systems like Kafka and Redis as well as 3rd party websites holding the target images.
 Once we have the image in memory, performing our actual analysis task is easy and cheap.
 For these reasons, an asynchronous approach seems more attractive than using multiple threads of execution.
 Even if our image processing task grows in complexity and becomes CPU bound, we can get the best of both worlds by offloading heavyweight tasks to a process pool.
 See "Running Blocking Code" in the asyncio docs for more details.

 The resize task